mathiasloh/Scratch/README.md

 ### Software versions
   1. Python3.4 and above.
 [Link to download](https://www.python.org/downloads/).
   2. Pip3.
 Automatically installed for Python3.4+
   3. Django 1.9.1 and other plugins.
-Using Command Prompt (Windows) or Terminal (Mac), run the following commands
+Using Command Prompt (Windows) or Terminal (Mac), run the following commands (use ```pip3``` if mac)
     ```
-    pip3 install django
+    pip install django
     ```
     ```
-    pip3 install django-registration-redux
+    pip install django-registration-redux
     ```
     ```
-    pip3 install django-crispy-forms
+    pip install django-crispy-forms
     ```
     **!
 Attention !** If you are running on a mac, you might need a ```sudo``` behind each command